Rayman Raving Rabbids 2: Gameplay

 Minigames in Rayman Raving Rabbids 2 are played by entering a mode known as 'Trips', which is divided into five regions of the Earth: USA, Europe, Asia, South America, and Tropics.
-The game features 54 minigames with 9 divided upon each region, 5 of which are randomly chosen each time the player begins a trip.
+The game features 51 minigames with 9 divided upon each region, 5 of which are randomly chosen each time the player begins a trip.
 Completing a trip unlocks those minigames, which can later be played individually through Free Play mode.
 Additionally, players can use a Trip Customization mode to create their own trips using the available minigames.

 Rayman Raving Rabbids 2 features a wide variety of minigames that focus on different themes and use different control schemes.
 In rhythm music games, players use selective instruments (singing, guitar, drum, keyboard, etc.) to perform as part of a Rabbid band.
 Each minigame can be played with up to four players at once, as either Rabbids or Rayman.

 Shooting games, which in the first Rayman Raving Rabbids were scattered among the regular levels, have now been moved to a separate area called the Shooting Arcade, where they can be played after completion of Trips.
 These first-person rail shooter games utilize real footage of locations around the world with Rabbids digitally inserted.
 As with other games in the Raving Rabbids series, plungers serve a primary role as ammunition.

 Character customization

 Raving Rabbids 2 features an ability to create both custom Rayman outfits as well as custom Rabbids.
-These outfits are often parodies or references to famous movie, comic book or video game characters, including Indiana Jones, Spider-Man, Superman, Teenage Mutant Ninja Turtles, Sam Fisher, Ken Masters from Street Fighter, a Mantel Trooper from the PlayStation 3 game Haze, a Krusty Krew hat from the TV series SpongeBob SquarePants, Jason Voorhees from Friday the 13th, and the Altair costume from another Ubisoft game, Assassin's Creed, that is often referred by fans as "The Bunny Creed".
+These outfits are often parodies or references to famous movie, comic book or video game characters, including Indiana Jones, Spider-Man, Superman, Teenage Mutant Ninja Turtles, Sam Fisher, Ken Masters from Street Fighter, a Mantel Trooper from the PlayStation 3 game Haze, a Krusty Krew hat from the TV series SpongeBob SquarePants, Jason Voorhees from Friday the 13th, and Altair's costume from another Ubisoft game, Assassin's Creed, that is often referred by fans as "The Bunny Creed".